Sumitra Devi (politician)

 Sumitra Devi (September 25, 1922 – February 3, 2001) was an Indian National Congress politician from Bihar.
 She was first elected to Bihar Legislative Assembly in 1952 from Jagdishpur.
-In 1963 she became the first woman cabinet minister of Bihar.
-Devi was born in Munger district on September 25, 1922 and died on February 3, 2001.
+In 1963, she became the first woman cabinet minister of Bihar.
+She was also the first Bihari woman to become a cabinet minister in Government of India in 1977.
+Devi was born in Munger district on September 25, 1922, and died on February 3, 2001.
 She has served 4 times as MLA of Arrah from 1962 to 1969 and 1972 to 1980.
+Apart from this, she was also elected once from Piro Assembly constituency (Tarari Assembly constituency) in 1957.
+In 1977, she participated in Indian General elections from Balia Lok Sabha constituency as an independent candidate, but she was defeated.

 Personal life

-Sumitra Devi was married to late Shri Gyaneshwar Prasad.
+Devi was born to Siddheshwar Prasad in a Kushwaha (Koeri) family of Bihar.
+She was married to late Shri Gyaneshwar Prasad.
 They had two sons (Manjul Kumar and Raj Shekhar) and a daughter.
-She was the mother-in-law of Meira Kumar, a former Lok Sabha speaker.
+She is the mother-in-law of Meira Kumar, a former Lok Sabha speaker.